Need Facebook and Twitter covers and banners? Download Social Assets

 World Preeclampsia Day Proclamation

-On the occasion of the inaugural World Preeclampsia Day on May 22, we have signed this proclamation to highlight our support of this worldwide initiative to raise awareness of preeclampsia and its global impact on the lives of mothers, babies and families.
+On the occasion of the second World Preeclampsia Day on May 22, 2018, we have signed this proclamation to highlight our support of a worldwide initiative to raise awareness of preeclampsia and its global impact on the lives of mothers, babies and families.

-Too many lives are taken or seriously affected by these disorders, underscoring the importance of symptom recognition and timely and effective response by trained healthcare workers.
-This is especially true in countries where access to care is reduced.8 With no known cause, preventative or effective treatment, the need for basic and clinical research to advance our medical understanding and healthcare practices must be prioritized.
+Too many lives are taken or seriously affected by these disorders and the NCDs that result from them, underscoring the importance of detection and prevention, symptom recognition, and timely and effective response by trained healthcare workers.
+This is especially true in countries where access to care is limited.8 With no known cause, the need for basic and clinical research to advance our medical understanding and healthcare practices must be prioritized.

 We support all efforts that:

-- Call upon governments and health systems to recognize the importance of preventing and treating these disorders;
+- Call upon governments and health systems to recognize the importance of detecting and diagnosing risk factors, and preventing and treating the HDPs and related NCDs;

 - Encourage additional research funding into preeclampsia and related disorders;